2020 United States presidential election: Effects of the COVID-19 pandemic

 On June 20, 2020, Trump's campaign held an in-person rally in Tulsa, Oklahoma, after the Oklahoma Supreme Court ruled that the event could go ahead despite continuing concerns over COVID-19.
 Attendance at the rally was far lower than expected, being described as a "flop", and it led to a significant worsening of relations between Trump and his campaign manager, Brad Parscale.
 7.7 million people watched the event on Fox News, a Saturday audience record for that channel.
 Three weeks after the rally, the Oklahoma State Department of Health recorded record numbers of cases of COVID-19, and former Republican presidential candidate Herman Cain died of the virus, although it was not confirmed that he caught the disease due to his attendance at the rally.

 On October 2, 2020, Trump and First Lady Melania Trump tested positive for SARS-CoV-2 following a positive test from his senior advisor, Hope Hicks, as part of the larger COVID-19 outbreak among White House personnel.
 Both the president and first lady immediately entered quarantine, which prevented Trump from further campaigning, notably at campaign rallies.
 Later that day, the President was admitted to Walter Reed National Military Medical Center with a low grade fever, where he was reported to have received an experimental antibody treatment.
 Trump's diagnosis came only two days after he had shared the stage with Biden at the first presidential debate and raised the possibility that Biden had caught the virus from Trump; Biden tested negative.
 Trump was discharged from the hospital on October 5.

 Trump being diagnosed with COVID-19 was widely seen as having a negative effect on his campaign and shifted the attention of the public back onto COVID-19, an issue which is generally seen as a liability for Trump, due to his response to the COVID-19 pandemic suffering from low approval ratings.
 Being in quarantine also meant Trump was unable to attend rallies, which were a major part of his campaign.
 As a result of Trump contracting COVID-19, Biden continued campaigning but temporarily ceased running attack ads against him.
 On October 12, one week after his discharge from the hospital, Trump resumed in-person rallies.
 Trump continued to travel to battleground states and hold mass rallies, sometimes two or three in a day.
-His rallies have been criticized for their lack of social distancing or mask wearing, and some polls suggest that voters see him less favorably for potentially endangering attendees.
+His rallies were criticized for their lack of social distancing or mask wearing, and some polls suggested that voters saw him less favorably for potentially endangering attendees.